bh107/bohrium/doc/source/installation/nonpriv.rst

   make -j$(nproc)
   make install

+Also build the Intel OpenMP runtime.
+Hmm...

-Hmm unfortunately this does not seem to work... or it messes stuff up...
+Hmm unfortunately this does not seem to work...

 benchpress
 ----------